yneelima77/CapstoneQuizApp/README.md

 5. **Retake Quiz (Optional)**: If you wish to retake the quiz or try another category, you can do so by navigating back to the quiz selection page.

+6. **Logout**: Aftercompleted with quiz and learning user can logout from quiz Master.

 ### Technologies Used
 The Quiz Master is built using the following technologies: